eellpp/pubScratchpad/Architecture/AlexanderQuotes.md

 ### Others
 > Speaking as a builder, if you start something, you must have a vision of the thing which arises from your instinct about preserving and enhancing what is there

-> “Every place is given its character by certain patterns of events that keep on happening there....
-These patterns of events are locked in with certain geometric patterns in the space.
-Indeed, each building and each town is ultimately made out of these patterns in the space, and out of nothing else; they [patterns in the space] are the atoms and molecules from which a building or a town is made.”